 A step up from most of the battery operated toy models for kids.

-Rubber tires like a real ATV.
+Rubber tires like a real, adult model.
 Holds up to 120 pounds.
 Goes faster than other kids' models at up to 9.5 mph.
 Quiet operation.
 Battery lasts for a good amount of time.
 No problems on rough terrain or inclines.
 Easy to operate.

 While the manufacturer officially recommends this for teens.
 It will likely be too small for most teens to enjoy and is better for pre-teen children.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.